sparkflows/sparkflows-docs/docs/aws/admin-guide/ecs-fargate-sparkflows-deployment/configuration.rst

-Fire Insights Deployment on ECS Fargate
+Sparkflows Deployment on ECS Fargate
 =======================================

-Fire Insights can be deployed on ECS Fargate.
-This document explains the steps required to configure the task, service, application load balancer and task groups to run Fire Insights on ECS Fargate.
+Sparkflows can be deployed on ECS Fargate.
+This document explains the steps required to configure the task, service, application load balancer and task groups to run Sparkflows on ECS Fargate.

 Below are the steps: